Sustainable Development Goal 15: Target 15.b: Finance and incentivize sustainable forest management

 The full title of Target 15.b is: "Mobilize significant resources from all sources and at all levels to finance sustainable forest management and provide adequate incentives to developing countries to advance such management, including for conservation and reforestation."

 This target has one indicator: Indicator 15.b.1 is the "Official development assistance and public expenditure on conservation and sustainable use of biodiversity and ecosystems".

 This target aims at mobilizing resources at all levels to finance sustainable forest management.
-The United Nations Strategic Plan for Forests 2017-2030 (UNSPF) presents a global framework for actions at all levels to sustainably manage forests and halt deforestation and forest degradation.
-Forests present essential ecosystem services like timber, food, fuel as well as soil and water conservation and clean air.
-They also contribute to climate change mitigation and conservation of biodiversity.
-When we sustainably manage forests, they become healthy and resilient and provide essential goods and services to everyone.
+The United Nations Strategic Plan for Forests 2017–2030 (UNSPF) presents a global framework for actions at all levels to sustainably manage forests and halt deforestation and forest degradation.

 Target 15.c: Combat global poaching and trafficking

 The full title of Target 15.c is: "Enhance global support for efforts to combat poaching and trafficking of protected species, including by increasing the capacity of local communities to pursue sustainable livelihood opportunities."

 This target has one indicator: Indicator 15.c.1 is the "Proportion of traded wildlife that was poached or illicitly trafficked".

 The illegal trade and animal trafficking have grown significantly to become one of the world's largest black markets valued at tens of billions of dollars.
 The challenges to combat global poaching and trafficking need to be addressed by enforcing laws and strengthening institutions.